Bevy Worlds

 .

-When you execute commands, they are scheduled to run in a specific system that will hand over exclusive mutable access so each command can mutate our game's state independently.
+This is why when you execute commands, they are scheduled to run in a specific system that will hand over exclusive mutable access so each command can mutate our game's state independently all at once.

 Creating a world